Anti-miRNA oligonucleotides: Autoimmune Response and Disorders

 One instance of this is Rheumatoid Arthritis, in which the body breaks down its own joints.
-The break down is caused by the overexpression of specific miRNA clusters.
+The breakdown is caused by the overexpression of specific miRNA clusters.
 These clusters causes an increase in synovial fibroblasts.
 Due to this increased fibroblast amount, certain proteases' concentrations are increased which cause the breakdown of cartilage in joints.
 By targeting the miRNA clusters responsible for expression of the disease, inflammation caused by this disorder can be reduced when AMOs are added to afflicted areas.

 Systemic lupus erythematosus causes long term organ damage to the body.
 It propagates due to environmental and genetic factors.
 By targeting microRNA (miR-184, miR-196a, miR-198, and miR-21) that are down-regulated in SLE with AMOs in the affected organs, the normal expression of these genes can be restored.